 Plant Health Centre

-To mark the UN’s International Year of Plant Health, we have launched a set of 5 Key Principles, which outline important steps to protect Scotland’s plant resources.
-We have put together an information booklet that details these principles and our Directorate have filmed a conversation to introduce the principles and furnish them with examples.
-During the UK Plant Health Week we brought these principles to life through a series of blogs or short YouTube videos, each highlighting the importance of plant health to some of Scotland’s iconic plant-based assets.
+To mark UK Plant Health Week (part of the UN’s International Year of Plant Health), we launched a set of 5 Key Principles, which outline important steps to protect Scotland’s plant resources.
+We put together an information booklet that details these principles and our Directorate filmed a conversation to introduce the principles and furnish them with examples.
+During the UK Plant Health Week we also brought these principles to life through a series of blogs or short YouTube videos, each highlighting the importance of plant health to some of Scotland’s iconic plant-based assets.

 Call for ProjectsFurther Info / Submit Application

 Integrated pest management (IPM) is a holistic approach to managing harmful organisms which maximizes profitability and minimises negative impacts on the environment.
 IPM aims to reduce reliance on pesticides and promoting IPM is identified as a key action in support of a National Action Plan.
 To promote IPM practices and improve on-farm uptake, it is essential to understand current uptake levels and better understand what motivates farmers to further adopt IPM.
 A new integrated pest management planning tool for Scottish growers has been launched, replacing a previous IPM plan.
 The new plan uses stakeholder derived metrics to value how important different interventions, such as rotations or varieties, are in achieving sustainable reductions in invertebrate pest, weed and disease risk.